AgPipeline/Organization-info/README.md

 # Contributing
 This repository contains information on how to contribute to this GitHub organization in the form of this README.md, other files, and documents and links.

+Be sure to read our [Code of Conduct](https://github.com/AgPipeline/Organization-info/blob/master/CODEOFCONDUCT.md).

 This document should be considered a work in progress and will change as new standards and technologies emerge.
 Please be sure to read this documentation on how to contribute so that we all can have a great experience!